johanbook/erebus/README.md

 # Erebus

+**This project is deprecated**

-**Erebus** is my humble home server.
+**Erebus** was my humble home server.
+It was running on several Raspberry Pis using Docker Swarm.
+However, Docker Swarm has since been deprecated.

 ## Preparing nodes

 Erebus is designed to run on multiple nodes using Docker Swarm for loadbalancing.
 Each node needs Docker CE and the Docker Loki plugin, which needs to be complied manually.
 Compile it via

 ```sh
 git clone https://github.com/grafana/loki.git